wiicode/cybersecurity-framework/bronze-training/joiners-leavers-movers/joiners-sample-checklist.md

 # New Windows Device using local Active Directory domain.
-Note: Unless using Windows Autopilot, it is exponentially easier to deploy Windows devices by refusing to connect to WiFi when they first power up.
+> Unless using Windows Autopilot, it is exponentially easier to deploy Windows devices by refusing to connect to WiFi when they first power up.
 By refusing WiFi connection Windows will offer a choice to create a local user setup which will then simplify the process known as "Domain Join."
 Once WiFi is connected, that choices is no longer possible and the machine will complete a Microsoft 365 sign-in.
+{.is-danger}

 1. Verify system is Windows 10 (or 11) Pro/Business.
 2. Do not connect to WiFi and attempt to select all "local" or "skip" choices to arrive at a local user.
 This procedure has changed frequently so prepare `your own steps` and maintain them.